-Neasa Hourigan was elected as the Green Party councillor for Cabra-Glasnevin on 24th May 2019.
+Neasa Hourigan is the Green Party councillor for Cabra-Glasnevin and the Green Party candidate in Dublin Central for the General Election.
 She is a mother of three and a full time carer for her oldest child.
 She has a professional background as a specialist in creating sustainable communities and was a university lecturer in environmental development and design.
-She has lived in Cabra for 15 years where she is active in the local community.
+She and her family have lived in Cabra, Dublin 7 for 15 years.

 A national housing agency that delivers government run and funded affordable housing to everyone

 Streets that are safe to walk, cycle and play in for all people

 Communities that are free from gangland crime and anti social behaviour

 Fairly distributed and publicly owned resources such as water

 Properly organised and enforced services for waste, recycling and energy

 I joined the Green Party in 2011 with a clear conviction that Ireland needs a voice at national level on sustainable and ethical living, climate change and critical environmental matters.
 I trained as an architect who specialises in sustainable development and I have worked as a consultant and university lecturer in this field.
 I have a masters in environmental design and a postgrad in third level education.